Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with interpretable machine learning: Results with the target derived from the Fama-French 3-factor model

 \section{Results with the target derived from the Fama-French 3-factor model}

-The following results were obtained with a target derived from the Fama-French 3-factor model as exposed in \ref{sub:problemsettings}.
-This target was not selected as results were not as good as those obtained with the target derived from the CAPM model.
+The following results were obtained with a target derived from the Fama--French 3-factor model, as exposed in Section \ref{sub:problemsettings}.
+This target was not selected as the results were not as good as those obtained with the target derived from the CAPM model.
 How to interpret results with this target, especially in terms of materiality matrices, was also less clear.
-For the interested reader, we present our results, using a $5$-fold company-wise splitting strategy, in Tab. \ref{tab:refinitivresultstable_FF3_INST_S5_corr} and \ref{tab:refinitivresultstable_FF3_INST_S5}.
-Display of the relationship between $\mathcal{L}_m^\textrm{test}$ versus $\mathcal{L}_m^\textrm{validation}$ for each model $m$ ranking in the top 100 validation cross-entropy losses are shown in Fig. \ref{fig:refinitivresultsgraph_FF3_INST_S5}.
+For the interested reader, we present our results, using a $5$-fold company-wise splitting strategy, in Tables \ref{tab:refinitivresultstable_FF3_INST_S5_corr} and \ref{tab:refinitivresultstable_FF3_INST_S5}.
+Displays of the relationship between $\mathcal{L}_m^\textrm{test}$ versus $\mathcal{L}_m^\textrm{validation}$ for each model $m$ ranking in the top 100 validation cross-entropy losses are shown in Figure \ref{fig:refinitivresultsgraph_FF3_INST_S5}.